cisagov/prescup-challenges/pc4/team/round1-now-youre-thinking-with-portals/solution/README.md

 ## Token 3

-To obtain Token 3, you need to change the value of the `showChallengeToken` query string paramater.
+To obtain Token 3, you need to change the value of the `showChallengeToken` query string parameter.
 Navigate to the **Inventory** page and note the URL:

 `http://thedauntless.us/Home/Inventory?itemCount=0&searchEnabled=True&paramCount=50&showChallengeToken=False&shipName=dauntless`

 ![image 5](img/c05-image5.png)

 Looking at the query string parameters, users might be interested in the obviously named parameter `showChallengeToken`.
-Change the value of `showChallengeToken=False` to `showChallenegeToken=True`.
+Change the value of `showChallengeToken=False` to `showChallengeToken=True`.
 Token #3 is now visible.

 ![image 6.1](img/c05-image6.1.png)